own3d/docs/docs/docs/authorization.md

 ## Client Registration

 To getting started, with our API's, you need to request a client id and client secret.
-You can do this by sending an email to developers@stream.tv with the subject "OAuth2 Client Registration" with the following information:
+You can do this by fill out the [OAuth2 Client Registration](https://forms.gle/4miiLAksbFTEGg3c6) form with the following information:

 - Your application's name